The issue

 Transitioning to Sustainable Food Systems : Reducing Food Loss and Waste

-Between 691 and 783 million people in the world faced hunger in 2022 and more than 3.1 billion people in the world were unable to afford a healthy diet in 2021, and this situation is exacerbated by current conflicts.
+According to the latest estimates, 783 million people in the world faced hunger in 2022 and more than 3.1 billion people in the world were unable to afford a healthy diet in 2021, and this situation is exacerbated by current conflicts (FAO, 2023).

 When we lose and waste food, we are throwing away precious resources that could have been used to feed hungry people.
 Food loss and waste reduction is thus key to achieving greater global food security, as well contributing to transition to sustainable food systems.